hivesolutions/appier/doc/models.md

 * `build` (`bool`) - in case this flag is set then before the retrieved results are converted to model instances, the _build class method for those models will be called before with the basic data structures, allowing the injection of extra attributes (defaults to `True`)
+* `fill` (`bool`) - in case this flag is set then the models that are constructed from retrieved from teh data source are "filled" with default values associated with each of the model's fields (defaults to `True`)
 * `meta` (`bool`) - processes `meta` keywords in the model definition in order to create alternate versions of the attributes where the values have been mapped to other values; for example, an attribute named `activated` which stored the boolean values, could be mapped in a such a way that its respective `activated_meta` attribute would show an